An Update on Connecticut Education Spending Transparency

 However, despite significant spending on education, it is virtually impossible to access user-friendly information on school districts’ revenues and expenditures.
 A transparent school finance system requires all school districts across the state to report their revenues and expenditures, at the district and school levels, using a consistent and comparable system.
 Without this information, it is difficult to determine whether school districts are using their resources effectively or whether districts are distributing resources equitably across the schools in their district.

-Two pieces of legislation (Conn.
-Acts 12-116, passed by the Connecticut General Assembly in 2012, and the Every Student Succeeds Act (ESSA), passed by the U.S. Congress in 2015) require Connecticut to take steps toward greater transparency in education spending.
-This policy brief provides an update on the implementation status of these pieces of legislation, and examines how they impact transparency in school finance.
+Two pieces of legislation, Conn.
+Acts 12-116, passed by the Connecticut General Assembly in 2012, and the Every Student Succeeds Act (ESSA), passed by the U.S. Congress in 2015, require Connecticut to take steps toward greater transparency in education spending.
+The following policy briefing provides an update on the implementation status of these pieces of legislation, and examines how they impact transparency in school finance.